cc-Mehdi/SSMS-Guide/README.md

 ## Installation and Setup (نصب و راه اندازی)

+**--The version that we use for this example is SSMS 2019 Developer Edition--**

 To install SQL Server Management Studio (SSMS), follow these steps:

 1. Download SSMS: Go to the official Microsoft Download Center and search for "SQL Server Management Studio."
 Choose the version that is compatible with your system and requirements.
 Or use this [link](https://soft98.ir/software/programming/3594-%D9%85%D8%A7%DB%8C%DA%A9%D8%B1%D9%88%D8%B3%D8%A7%D9%81%D9%80%D8%AA-%D8%A7%D8%B3-%DA%A9%DB%8C%D9%88-%D8%A7%D9%84-%D8%B3%D8%B1%D9%88%D8%B1.html) to download from a persian web site.